-Few Clubs have as much right to the Royal prefix as Mid-Surrey.
+Few Clubs have as much right to the Royal prefix as Royal Mid-Surrey Golf Club.
 Its historic connections with Royalty go back to the Plantagenet times.
-Henry V built a monastery where the 14th & 15th J. H. Taylor holes are now played, and George III grazed his sheep over the whole of the Old Deer Park.
+Henry V built a monastery where the 14th & 15th JH Taylor holes are now played, and George III grazed his sheep over the whole of the Old Deer Park.

 Modern Royalty bestowed royal status on the Club in 1926 when the then Prince of Wales was Captain and it was a cousin of Queen Victoria, the second Duke of Cambridge, who was the Club’s first president.

-Mid-Surrey – so named because it was on the edge of both Middlesex and Surrey – was founded on St Crispin’s Day, October 24th 1892.
+Royal Mid-Surrey Golf Club– so named because it was on the edge of both Middlesex and Surrey – was founded on St Crispin’s Day, October 24th 1892.
 Today the members still play the St Crispin’s Competition in honour of the anniversary.

 The Club has expereinced tremendous change in recent years with the most dramatic change being a fire in 2001 that saw the Clubhouse burnt to the ground in 45 minutes.